vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 For this advanced presentation, you also need to add **three new sensors** to divide the ppm number into a textual value.
 This value will be used as text, but also be used for different colors and an indication circle of the intensity.
 <a name="lovelace-card-mod"/>
-And this presentation required the HACS module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) to add custom CSS styling like the progress circle.\
+This presentation required the HACS module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) to add custom CSS styling like the progress circle.\
 Install it via this button:

 [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=integration)